FAQ's:

 Where are you located?

-What is the weather like in Moncton?
+What is the weather like at MFC?

 Where do your students come from?